DataDog/dd-trace-py/ddtrace/internal/datadog/profiling/dd_wrapper/dd_wrapper.md

 ## Historical context

+This is a section on how the "python" side of the profiler used to work (and still does, until this and stack v2 become the default).
 Traditionally, dd-trace-py maintained three separate sampling mechanisms for the collection of profiling data.
 These are called "collectors" in dd-trace-py parlance, but we'll refer to them as "samplers" in conformance with the broader litearture.